 - Daily flossing.
 Removal of bacteria and plaque from between your teeth where a toothbrush can’t reach promotes healthy teeth and gums.

 - Regular dental visits.
-Allowing your dentist to regularly check the health of your teeth and gums prevents small problems from becoming large problems.
+Allowing your dentist to check the health of your teeth and gums regularly prevents minor problems from becoming large.

 - New toothbrush.
 Changing your toothbrush when it looks worn — or about every three months — helps you remove more plaque.

 - Fluoride supplements.
-If your water doesn’t already have fluoride in it, adding a fluoride mouthwash to your routine compounds the benefits.
+If your water doesn’t already have fluoride, adding a fluoride mouthwash to your routine compounds the benefits.

 Treatment for Cavities

-How to fix hole in tooth or how to fix a cavity?
+How to fix a hole in a tooth or how to fix a cavity?

 Your dentist, open on Saturdays, finds cavities by probing for soft spots in your teeth or through X-rays.
 Depending on the location and size of the cavity, your dentist suggests options to remedy the holes in your teeth.